najeira/flutter-store-builder/README.md

 so `StoredSubject` will be kept as long as there is a related their widgets.

-If you want to keep the data even if widgets are gone, gets `StoredSubject` and do not release it.
+If you want to keep the data even if widgets are gone, get `StoredSubject` and do not release it.

 ## We are soliciting opinions